EnebeliEmmanuel/EnebeliEmmanuel/README.md

 Glad to see you here!

-My name is Emmanuel Enebeli(koko_codes) and I'm from warri, Nigeria.
+Hi, I'm Emmanuel Enebeli and I'm from warri, Nigeria.
 I'm a self-taught frontend developer currently mastering the skills one step at a time.
-My HTML, CSS and Javascript skills are something good to write home about.
+My Frontend skills are something good to write home about.

 My fault is Responsive Design, I just love to see a page I create have awesome responsiveness on both larger and smaller screens.

-And right now, I'm working hard to level up my js skills.
+I also write notes on my blog, Koko's Notes on web development that help beginners have an easier learning journey.

+I am passionate about making the web accessible to everyone because I believe that everyone irrespective of their disability deserves the right to a good user experience on the web.

+My current technical skills include HTML, CSS, Javascript, Sass,  Bootstrap, Tailwind, NPM, Git, GitHub, VsCode.
+And I'm currently learning Typescript and slowing transitioning into the web3 space

-**Random Fact:** I love to surf the web for random and new things to learn, no knowledge is ever wasted.
-That is how I stumbled unto Tech and now *the journey is never ending*.
+Random Fact: I love to surf the web for random and new things to learn, no knowledge is ever wasted.
+That is how I stumbled unto Tech and now the journey is never ending.